-Dils has taught in the Department of Dance and the Women’s and Gender Studies Program at the University of North Carolina Greensboro and at Teacher’s College, Columbia University.
-She served as Director of WGS at UNCG from 2010-2013.
-Dils received the Dixie Durr Award for Outstanding Service to Dance Research from the Congress on Research in Dance (CORD) in 2010 and has been editor of Dance Research Journal and president of the Congress on Research in Dance.
+Dils served as Director of Women’s and Gender Studies at the University of North Carolina Greensboro (UNCG) from 2010-2013 and has taught in the Department of Dance at UNCG and at Teacher’s College, Columbia University.
+Dils has had a long-standing involvement with the Congress on Research in Dance (CORD), including serving as editor of Dance Research Journal, president of CORD’s board of directors, and recipient of the Dixie Durr Award for Outstanding Service to Dance Research.
 A former dancer and choreographer, Dils received a PhD from the Department of Performance Studies, New York University, and an MA in Dance from The Ohio State University.